Steps for India to succeed in electronics services design manufacturing (ESDM)

 - Understanding the rewards of participating on a global level

-- A system of awards and prizes at the national level to encourage regional and international EMS-market entry, performance
+- A system of awards and prizes at the national level to encourage regional and international EMS-market entry, performance and innovation

 The private sector must get better at collaborating with universities and research centers in new technology initiatives, and invest more in startups.
 Businesses must host specially designed training programs and applied research programs for students to include:

-and upper-level EMS decision-makers
+and upper-level ESDM decision-makers

 - Entering into strategic alliances and partnerships with internationally renowned MNCs, international business leaders and industry experts to enhance access to global markets

-Relationships between all stakeholders are necessary for the survival of EMS-related emerging businesses.
+Relationships between all stakeholders are necessary for the survival of ESDM-related emerging businesses.
 These enterprises must maintain close contact with potential investors, institutions and other sources of capital to obtain necessary financing.
 Groups must work together and trust between entities must not be an issue.

 Meanwhile, India’s private sector must continue its overhaul of research/manufacturing initiatives focusing on the collaborative efforts of organizations from industry, academia, research centers and government whereby: